GClunies/reflekt/README.md

 **reflekt pull DEMO GIF HERE**

-See the sections below for a full list of integrations and commands.
+See the sections below for a full list of [integrations](https://github.com/GClunies/reflekt#integrations) and [commands](https://github.com/GClunies/reflekt#integrations).

 ## Tracking plans as `code`
 reflekt tracking plan code is:
-- **Human readable**. reflekt plans can be read and understood by technical *and* business users.
+- **Human readable**.
+No JSON schema here.
+Using YAML improves readability for technical *and* business users.
 - **Version controlled**.
-Create tracking plan branches for dev, staging, and production.
+Create branches for dev, staging, and production plans.
 Submit PRs.
+Review with your team.
 Revert when things break.
-- Able to support **Metadata**, customizable for unique use cases.
+- Able to support **Metadata**, customizable for your unique use cases.
 - **Testable**.
 Naming conventions, prohibited property names, expected metadata, etc. are all testable.
-You decide when to run tests to suit your continuos-integration strategy and tooling.
+You decide when to run tests to suit your CI strategy and tooling.
-- **Extensible**.
-Enabling integration with other tools in the data stack (e.g. Segment, Avo, dbt, Amplitude, etc.).
+- **Extensible**. reflekt integrates with your product analytics tools and data stack (e.g. Segment, Avo, dbt, Amplitude, etc.).
 Build custom data pipelines and products using reflekt's artifacts.
 - **Modular**.
 You choose what features to use.
 Prefer to manage your tracking plan in Segment/Avo/etc?
 No problem, you can still use reflekt to template your dbt packages.

 Every reflekt project has a `reflekt_project.yml`, which sets project wide configurations.